adrianpena03/Kali-Elastic-Stack/README.md

 # KaliLinux-Elastic-Stack
-Contains the download instructions for an ELK stack on Kali Linux
+Contains configuration and download instructions for an ELK stack on Kali Linux